-§ Coordinating the delivery of services to reduce fragmentation of care;

-§ Facilitating access to and connecting the client to services and supports identified in the Case Management Plan.
-This includes preparing the client for attendance at any set appointments; § Making referrals to providers for needed services and scheduling appointments with the client;

-§ Assisting the client as he or she transitions through levels of care; and d) Monitoring and Follow-Up

-§ Assisting a pregnant client in establishing obstetrician and prenatal care as necessary.
+- § Coordinating the delivery of services to reduce fragmentation of care; - § Facilitating access to and connecting the client to services and supports identified in the Case Management Plan.
+This includes preparing the client for attendance at any set appointments; - § Making referrals to providers for needed services and scheduling appointments with the client; - § Assisting the client as he or she transitions through levels of care; and - § Assisting a pregnant client in establishing obstetrician and prenatal care as necessary.